The latest weekly National Education Union (NEU) report on education Covid-19 data.

 Week three training and events for Health and Safety Month 2020, 16-20 November

-NEU Health and Safety Month aims to empower members, reps and officers with skills and knowledge to ensure schools and colleges are as safe as they can be, during the pandemic and beyond.
+NEU Health and Safety Month was to empower members, reps and officers with skills and knowledge to ensure schools and colleges are as safe as they can be, during the pandemic and beyond.

 Wirral primary rep Andy Heywood describes his successful safety campaign.